Solidity Mutation Testing

 }

 There is an implied branch here with the onlyMinter modifier.
-If this is only tested in a situation where the minter was the one calling the funciton, then deleting onlyMinter will not cause the test to fail.
+If this is only tested in a situation where the minter was the one calling the function, then deleting onlyMinter will not cause the test to fail.
 If the onlyMinter modifier doesn’t block non-minters, then the unit tests won’t catch it.

 By the way, as contrived as this example may seem, it is taken from a real codearena report.